verdaux/BookNotes/Phrases/Insults.md

 - [ ] You know there's a world outside your head too.
 Yes?
 - [ ] One of the best things you did for society is you didn't have kids
 - [ ] I'm so sorry that behaviour is normalised in your life.
+- [ ] I hope you have the day you deserve.
+- [ ] You inspire me to become nothing like you